sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 terraform apply -var-file=variables.tfvars
 ```

-Wait a few minutes until the end of the deployement.
+Wait a few minutes until the end of the deployment.

 ### Configure your kubectl environment